Radiance Fields from Photons: Novel Capabilities of Quanta Radiance Fields

-\textbf{View Extrapolation:} While neural radiance fields excel at novel view synthesis under ideal conditions, imperfections -- such as camera noise or blur -- cause typical methods to fail when the desired view is not close to a training view.
-We show that by using frames from a single-photon camera, which are individually noisier but can be captured at faster frame rates, enabling denser sampling and higher diversity of viewpoints, we can perform \emph{view extrapolation} and not merely view interpolation.
-In Fig.~\ref{fig:view-interp}, we learn a NeRF of a Lego truck with simulated frames for a fast conventional RGB camera (at $200$fps) and a single photon camera (at $80$KHz).
+In Fig.~\ref{fig:view-interp}, we learn a NeRF of a Lego truck with simulated frames for a conventional camera at different framerates ($50$ and $200$ fps) and a single photon camera (at $80$ kHz).
 In all cases, the total capture time and the camera's trajectory are held constant.
 The training poses are drawn from a sinusoidal trajectory that encircles the object and is sampled at regular intervals corresponding to the camera's framerate.
 Once trained, we render frames from a validation trajectory which starts on the training trajectory and slowly gets further along a circular arc centered on the truck.
 In all cases, the camera faces the truck enabling us to easily measure the displacement between the training and testing views in degrees.
-Here, $12^{\circ}$ away means that the test view is exactly between two peaks in the training trajectory ($360^{\circ}/15$) and displaced by about one unit (radius $=5$).
+Here, $12\degree$ away means that the test view is exactly between two peaks in the training trajectory ($360\degree/15$) and displaced by about one unit (radius $=5$).
 Notice that with a small perturbation of the pose of only a few degrees, the reconstruction quality for the NeRF trained with conventional frames degrades rapidly, and completely fails thereafter.

-The training viewpoints in both cases span the same trajectory, that is, both datasets have the same pose diversity, however, the denser sampling provided by the single photon camera better constrains the scene's geometry leading to significantly improved reconstructions.
+Quantitative view extrapolation results for all simulated scenes are shown in Tab.~\ref{tab:view-interp}.